-You buy USDA certified organic produce at your local farmer’s market, but how do you know if the carrots at one booth are more nutritious than the carrots at another?
-Taste doesn’t always tell us and not all organic fruits and vegetables are the same.
-If the highest level of nutrition is your goal, here are few questions to ask your local farmer.
+Farmer’s markets are full of USDA certified organic produce.
+But how do you know if the carrots at one booth are more nutritious than the carrots at another?
+Taste is’t always a reliable indicator of nutrition, and not all organic fruits and vegetables are the same.
+If buying produce with the highest level of nutrition is your goal, here are few questions to ask your local farmer.

 Where is your farm located?

 It’s best if the farm is within a fifty-mile radius of where you live.

 How many acres is it?

 A small farm is 10 acres or less.

 Are you a division of a larger farm?

 Organic food is becoming more popular and profitable and some of the large-scale conventional farmers have taken notice.
 Many large-scale farmers, eager to cash in on the demand, have started organic divisions.
 But beware, they may not be as committed to organic practices as small, local, and family-run organic farms.
 A philosophical commitment to organic farming coupled with years of experience can translate to healthier and more nutritious food.